usdot-jpo-ode/TDx/spec-content/README.md

 Object | Description
 --- | ---
 [Lane](/spec-content/objects/Lane.md) | An individual lane within a road event.
+[IncidentRoadEvent](/spec-content/objects/IncidentRoadEvent.md) | Describes incidents or events that close or restrict the use of a road segment.
 [Relationship](/spec-content/objects/Relationship.md) | Identification of both sequential and hierarchical relationships between road events and other entities.
 [Restriction](/spec-content/objects/Restriction.md) | A restriction on a road event or lane, including type and value.
 [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) | Describes a section of roadway and the limitations of how that section can be used.
 [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) | The core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events.
 [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a WZDx road event.
+[TypeOfIncident](/spec-content/objects/TypeOfIncident.md) | Describes an event that causees disruptions to expected operations.

 ### Object Diagrams
 The object diagrams below depict the relationship between the data objects for each WZDx feed.